 Figure 9.
-Strong scaling plot of the performance of MPI/OpenMP hybrid method with and without ML-enabled adaptive timestep enhancement.
+Strong scaling plot of the performance of the OpenMP/MPI hybrid technique with ML-enabled auto-tuning of the simulation timestep (open symbols) compared to the case with no auto-tuning (closed symbols).
 Data is shown for 60 and 2908 ions; in both systems, NP is meshed with 1082 mesh points (induced charges).
-For both systems, ML + hybrid method outperforms hybrid-only implementation.
+For both systems, the combined ML and hybrid method outperforms the hybrid-only implementation.

-Figure 9 compares the strong scaling plot of the performance of the dynamical optimization framework parallelized using the MPI/OpenMP hybrid model with and without adaptive timestep enhancement.
-The reported speedup is defined as the ratio of serial run-time to the time taken by the parallelized simulations (with and without ML-enabled auto-tuning of timestep) to simulate a set t_b nanoseconds of physical system dynamics.
-In Figure 9, results are shown for simulation of a system of 60 ions and 1082 mesh points as well as a larger system of 2908 ions and 1082 mesh points for $t_b \approx 2$ nanoseconds.
-The larger system of 2908 ions is comprised of both positive and negative ions characterized by an electrolyte concentration $c \approx 0.2$ M (with 60 counterions, 1424 positive electrolyte ions, and 1424 negative electrolyte ions).
-While the ML models were not trained with c as an input parameter, simulations of the electrolyte systems using ML-predicted timestep and optimal virtual parameters associated with counterion-only systems were successful for over $c \approx 0.2$ M (see Section 5.4), enabling the benchmarking of simulations of larger systems.
 With non-adaptive timestep, the hybrid model produced the maximum speedup of 33.80 with 128 processes (8 MPI nodes and 16 OpenMP threads inside each MPI node) for the smaller system.
 For the same configuration, the hybrid model with ML-enabled auto-tuning of the simulation timestep was able to achieve a maximum speedup of 101.07 with 128 processes.
-Thus, the runtime for the this system was reduced from 55 hours to 30 minutes (68 minutes without adaptive time-stepping).
+Thus, the runtime for this system was reduced from 55 hours to 30 minutes (68 minutes without adaptive time-stepping).
 We note that the maximum speedup was calculated without considering the execution time reduction gained from the memory optimization techniques.
 For the hybrid model, we found that the optimal configuration of OpenMP threads is socket bound as noted in the literature (Rabenseifner et al. 2009).
 As a result, the number of optimal OpenMP threads in our experiment was 16 for any number of MPI processes.

-When implemented to a larger system with a total number of 2908 ions and 1082 mesh points exhibiting induced charges, the combination of the hybrid methodology and the ML-based selection of adaptive timestep reduced the execution time of simulation for 2 nanoseconds from 88 days to 10.2 hours (32 hours without adaptive time-stepping) with a speedup of over 200.
+When implemented to a larger system with a total number of 2908 ions and 1082 mesh points exhibiting induced surface charges, the combination of the hybrid methodology and the ML-based selection of adaptive timestep reduced the execution time of simulation for 2 nanoseconds from 88 days to 15.3 hours (32 hours without adaptive time-stepping) with a speedup of over 200.
 Clearly, the optimum number of MPI processes are proportional to the problem size when OpenMP thread affinity is set to the socket resulting in a well weak scaling system.
-The maximum speedup of 620.76 was obtained for 1024 processes (threads) executing a simulation of 5816 ions and 1272 mesh points for $t_b \approx 0.5$ nanoseconds.
+The maximum speedup of 620.76 was obtained for 1024 processes executing a simulation of 5816 ions and 1272 mesh points for $t_b \approx 0.5$ nanoseconds.